blackgit22/MyCppProblems/README.md

 # MyCppProblems
-Just solving some c++ problems and prepare myself for IOI
+Just solving some c++ problems and prepare myself for life?